Learning Lesson: Sweatin' to the Coldies

 |This can be done as a class demonstration or you can divide the students into pairs should you have enough glass jars.
 You can also shorten this experiment by using crushed ice instead of cubed ice.
 The crushed ice will chill the water quicker, causing condensation sooner.|

 - Fill the cups/jars with ice.

 - Add cold water to the cups/jars.

 - Let the cups/jar set for about 30 minutes.

-- Observe the outside of the glass.
+- Observe the outside of the glass for condensation.

 Ask the students where the water on the outside of the glass came from.
 The answer is from the atmosphere.
 As the water vapor molecules came in contact with the cold side of the glass, the temperature lowered to the dewpoint, condensing into a liquid.

 The amount of water on the side of the glass depends upon the humidity which is the ratio of dry air to moist air.
 The higher the humidity the more moisture that air contains.
 The greater the moisture, the greater the water that can condense.

 Flash floods are the deadliest natural disaster in the world.
 They are caused by stationary or slow-moving thunderstorms that produce heavy rain over a small area.

 Hilly and mountainous areas are especially vulnerable to flash floods, where steep terrain and narrow canyons can funnel heavy rain into small creeks and dry ravines, turning them into raging walls of water.
 Even on the prairie, normally-dry draws and low spots can fill with rushing water during very heavy rain.